apache/allura/Allura/docs/platform/platform_tour.rst

-Much of the actual functionality of Allura comes from code that runs *outside* the context of a web request, in the `taskd` server (invoked by running `paster taskd development.ini`.
+Much of the actual functionality of Allura comes from code that runs *outside* the context of a web request, in the `taskd` server (invoked by running :command:`paster taskd development.ini`).
 Asynchronous processing is performed by two types of functions, *tasks* and *events*, differentiated as follows:

 Task